makyo/writing/work/the-fool/the-fool.md

 "The color of passion.
 And yellow, the color of action."

 "The dawn's yellow, too," I offer.
+I sound dubious, even to myself.

 "Dawn, then?"
 The older woman looks down at the card.
 "Dawn or sunset?"